Menu Home News Running Dates Fleet Restorations Join Us Contact

 Cravens class 105 trailer car no. 56456 (undergoing restoration at Llangollen)

-Class 105: Installing the passcom system on the outside of the vehicle
+Class 105: Installing the framework on the back wall

 Class 108 51933/54504